 Mean score of companies in the Precious Metal Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, West African Resources Limited reported total carbon emissions of approximately 196,500,000 kg CO2e, comprising 196,500,000 kg CO2e from Scope 1, 127,000 kg CO2e from Scope 2, and 150,000,000 kg CO2e from Scope 3 emissions.
-This marks a significant increase in emissions compared to previous years, with Scope 1 emissions rising from about 121,371,000 kg CO2e in 2022 and 107,676,000 kg CO2e in 2021.
-The company has disclosed emissions across all three scopes, indicating a comprehensive approach to carbon accounting.
-However, there are currently no specific reduction targets or climate pledges outlined in their initiatives.
-The absence of documented reduction strategies suggests that West African Resources Limited may need to enhance its climate commitments to align with industry standards and expectations for sustainability.
-Overall, while the company has made strides in emissions reporting, the lack of defined reduction targets highlights an area for potential improvement in their climate strategy.
+In 2023, West African Resources Limited reported total carbon emissions of approximately 196,500,000 kg CO2e from Scope 1, 127,000 kg CO2e from Scope 2, and 150,000,000 kg CO2e from Scope 3 emissions.
+This reflects a significant increase in Scope 1 emissions compared to 2022, where they were about 121,371,000 kg CO2e, while Scope 3 emissions also rose from approximately 226,945,000 kg CO2e in the previous year.
+The company has disclosed emissions data across all three scopes, indicating a comprehensive approach to tracking its carbon footprint.
+However, there are currently no specific reduction targets or initiatives outlined in their commitments, suggesting a need for further development in their climate strategy.
+West African Resources Limited's emissions per ounce of gold produced have shown a decrease, with Scope 1 emissions per ounce at approximately 0.0159 in 2023, down from 0.0164 in 2022.
+This trend indicates a potential focus on improving operational efficiency, although overall emissions have increased.
+As the company continues to operate in the mining sector, it is essential for them to establish clear climate commitments and reduction targets to align with industry standards and address the growing concerns regarding climate change.

 Access structured emissions data, company-specific emission factors, and source documents